mikessh/migmap/README.md

 ## HINT

 The most straightforward way to build the scripts is to create an Intellij Project (Groovy), then use "Open Module Settings"->Artifacts(+)Jar->from modules with dependencies followed by Build->Build artifacts.
 Module architecture will be changed to Maven soon..
+As for now you are recommended to use platform-specific binaries from [Latest release](https://github.com/mikessh/igblastwrp/releases/latest)